Gruey

-Gruey is a 1988 BBC TV children's comedy about the misadventures and escapades of Stephen 'Gruey' Grucock, a mischievous schoolboy in the Jennings and Just William mould.
+Gruey is a 1988 BBC TV children's comedy about the misadventures and escapades of Stephen 'Gruey' Grucock, a mischievous schoolboy played by Kieran O'Brien in the Jennings and Just William mould.
 In 1989 another series was produced and aired, titled Gruey Twoey.
 Gruey was played by Kieran O'Brien.
 Gruey's best friend Annie Mappin was played by Casey-Lee Jolleys.